 Modern leadership training focuses on specific areas, as compared to generic training used in the past.
 Today there is a greater demand for the research behind the concepts, ensuring they aren’t outdated, irrelevant, or inapplicable ideas of the past.

-Performance evaluation has also been impacted by the constantly changing cultural shifts taking place.
+Performance evaluation has also been impacted by constantly changing cultural shifts.
 Instead of focusing only on actions and results toward organizational goals, modern evaluation methods focus on the individual’s goals and experiences as well.
-Today, these evaluations focus more on how the employee feels, instead of how well they are doing specific tasks.
+Today, these evaluations focus more on how the employee feels, instead of how well they handle specific tasks.
 No doubt we’ll experience further evolution of leadership in the years to come.
 Leaders need to adapt continually to such changes through ongoing training.

 Are you getting everything you want from your team?
-Are you or your leaders getting the training that recognizes the realities of these modern cultural shifts?
+Are you or your leaders getting training that recognizes the realities of these modern cultural shifts?
 Is it time to explore some options?
-Contact SSCA for a no-obligation discussion to see how this team of Leadership Development experts might be able to help.
+Contact SSCA to see how our team of Leadership Development experts might be able to help.

 “We slow people down in order to speed up, to help them inspire others.”